aurorerien/stepik_automation/README.md

 # stepik_automation
-Another try to learn automation
+Another try to learn automation on stepik course